AhsaanPatterson/Elastic-SIEM-Lab/README.md

 1.Navigate to the Elastic web portal at https://cloud.elastic.co/.
 </br>
 </br>
-2. Click on the menu icon on the top-left, then under “Analytics,” click on “Dashboards.”
+2. Click on the menu icon at the top left, then under “Analytics,” select “Dashboards.”
 </br>
 </br>
 <img src="https://imgur.com/5h4bsZ3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 </br>
-3. Click on the “Create dashboard” button on the top right to create a new dashboard.
+3. Click the “Create dashboard” button located at the top right to initiate the creation of a new dashboard.
 </br>
 </br>
-4. Click on the “Create Visualization” button to add a new visualization to the dashboard.
+4. Select the “Create Visualization” button to add a new visualization to your dashboard.
 </br>
 </br>
 5. Select “Area” or “Line” as the visualization type, depending on your preference.
 This will create a chart that shows the count of events over time.